fuinorg/sjsm/README.md

 ## Why?
 Sometimes it's nice to have a way to send an email without installing anything (except Java) on the system.
-For example it could be used in an AWS CodeBuild "buildspec.yml" to send a mail on a failing build.
+For example, it could be used in an AWS CodeBuild "buildspec.yml" to send a mail on a failing build.
 It's like [sSMTP](https://help.ubuntu.com/community/EmailAlerts), but without a configuration file.
 Only command line arguments are used to configure mail server, receiver, message and other stuff.